-These Cannoli Cupcakes combine two of the best desserts in the world (cupcakes and cannoli) to make one unforgettable indulgence!
+Cannoli Cupcakes combine two of the best desserts in the world (cupcakes and cannoli) to make one unforgettable indulgence!
 You get a perfect vanilla cupcake topped with a ricotta cannoli filling and a chocolate whipped cream topping.
-Yes dreams do come true, these are proof :).
+These are proof that dreams do come true!

 These are one of those treats where you want to savor every last little crumb!

 You get a moist and fluffy vanilla buttermilk cupcake, a sweet and creamy ricotta filling (don’t worry it doesn’t taste like eating cheese) and it’s crowned with a silky smooth, rich chocolate whipped cream.

 Oh and they’re finished with dark chocolate chips for added cuteness and flavor.